Mi9ueA1FC/Portfolio/README.md

   I am currently studying to get a b2 certificate in english :)

-  If you want to contact with me, you can send me an email tho this direction:
+  If you want to contact with me, you can send me an email to this direction:

   miguel.franco8702@alumnos.udg.mx